cs3157/recitations/E-Memory-Pointers/memory-pointers.md

-int *p = q; //p is a pointer to int; it's pointing to the same place as q, exactly where doesn't matter now p+1; //this is a pointer-to-int that's point to an integer that immediately follows p *(p+1); //this is an integer, the dereferenced value pointed to by the previous line *p++; //this returns the current derefenced value (ie the integer), and advanced the pointer to the next element
+int *p = q; //p is a pointer to int; it's pointing to the same place as q, exactly where doesn't matter now p+1; //this is a pointer-to-int that's point to an integer that immediately follows p *(p+1); //this is an integer, the dereferenced value pointed to by the previous line *p++; //this returns the current derefenced value (ie the integer), and advances the pointer to the next element
      //the above is VERY common when looping over arrays in C
 ```